robertu94/robertu94.github.io/learning/experiments.markdown

 ```

-Code like this can be easily parallelized and distributed using something like a MPI4Py MPICommPool (python) or libdistributed work queue (c++).
+Code like this can be easily parallelized and distributed using something like a MPI4Py MPICommExecutor (python) or libdistributed work queue (c++).
 The C++ equivalent of product is `std::views::cartesian_product` or range-v3’s `cartesian_product`.

 *Know how to accurately measure things*.
 Measuring fine grained timing can be a nuanced process.
 First, for sub-millisecond timings, the clock resolution can matter.
 Second, not all clocks are monotonic.
 Third, some clocks have high measurement overhead for the first three cases in c++ you generally want the `std::chrono::steady_clock` in Python the equivalent is `time.perf_counter_ns` .
 Fourth, your compiler may optimize away your benchmark unless you force it to keep it (Google Benchmark has a function called `benchmark::DoNotOptimize`) which generally does the right thing).
 Fifth, other processes may interfere with your measurement (especially print statements) so avoid doing expensive operations during your benchmark timings.
 Lastly not all clocks can measure all processes, for example the C++ clock functions cannot measure the timing of Cuda operations accurately because they cannot observe device state.